 About the QuietFlo Water Care System

 The QuietFlo Water Care System is a premium option available for select Master Spas hot tubs.
-Among the hot tubs with the circulation pump option are Michael Phelps Legend Series, Twilight Series, and some Healthy Living spas.
+Among the hot tubs with the circulation pump option are Michael Phelps Legend Series and Twilight Series spas.